Serbian Despotate: First reign

-As despot Stefan had no children of his own, already in 1426 he bequeathed the Despotate to his nephew, Đurađ Branković, who succeeded him upon his death on July 19, 1427.
-Already the second most important figure in the Despotate for the last 15 years, he was confirmed as despot by the Byzantine emperor John VIII Palaeologus in 1429.
+As Despot Stefan had no children of his own, he bequeathed the despotate to his nephew, Đurađ Branković, who succeeded him upon his death on July 19, 1427. Đurađ was confirmed as despot by the Byzantine emperor John VIII Palaeologus in 1429.

-As an immediate result of Stefan's death, Serbia had to return Belgrade to the Kingdom of Hungary, but kept Mačva.
-As the southern wealthy cities (like Novo Brdo) were too close to the Ottomans to be declared new capitals, Đurađ decided to build a new one, the magnificent fortress of Smederevo on the Danube, close to the border of the Kingdom of Hungary.
-Constructed 1428–30, Smederevo was a source of many future misinterpretations of the history, especially concerning Đurađ's wife Jerina.
+As an immediate result of Stefan's death, Serbia had to return Belgrade to the Kingdom of Hungary, leaving Serbia without a capital city.
+With the wealthy southern cities dangerously close to the Ottoman border, Đurađ constructed a new capital city, the magnificent fortress of Smederevo on the Danube, close to the Hungarian border.
+Constructed 1428–30, Smederevo was a source of many future misinterpretations of history, especially concerning Đurađ's wife Jerina.
 With Jerina's Greek nationality and the influence her brothers had with the new despot, people began to dislike her, and attributed to her many vicious and evil characteristics, including building Smederevo for capricious reasons.
-In folk poetry she's been dubbed Prokleta Jerina (the Damned Jerina), but none of this has been confirmed by actual historical sources.
+In folk poetry she's been dubbed Prokleta Jerina (the Damned Jerina).

 Immediately after becoming the ruler of Serbia, in the summer of 1427, Đurađ was faced with the challenge of an Ottoman invasion.
 The Ottomans occupied Kruševac and Niš, the Dubočica region including Leskovac, and most of the Toplica region.
 They withdrew after unsuccessfully besieging Novo Brdo for several months.

 King Tvrtko II of Bosnia came into conflict with the Bosnian noble family of Zlatonosovići in November 1430, over alleged cooperation between Vukašin Zlatonosović and the Serbian Despotate.
 This conflict ended with the death of Vukašin and the complete annihilation of the Zlatonosović family, but directly led into another conflict with Serbia itself.
-In the spring of 1433, Despot Đurađ annexed parts of Usora, together with the trade outpost Zvonik and fortress Teočak.
+In the spring of 1433, Despot Đurađ annexed parts of Usora, together with the trade outpost Zvonik (Zvornik) and fortress Teočak.

 Đurađ married his daughter Katarina to Ulrich II of Celje in 1433, a close cousin of the Hungarian Queen, in an effort to secure better relations with Serbia's northern neighbor.
-His other daughter Mara, he had to marry to Sultan Murad II.
-This marriage was arranged in 1433, but Đurađ delayed it until 1435 when the Ottomans threatened him with invasion.
-After the marriage took place, Murad swore to continue the peace between the Ottoman Empire and Serbia.
+He was forced to give his other daughter Mara to Sultan Murad II.
+The marriage was arranged in 1433, but Đurađ delayed it until 1435 when the Ottomans threatened him with invasion.
+After the marriage took place, Sultan Murad swore to continue the peace between the Ottoman Empire and Serbia.

 However, this oath would be broken two years later.
 The Ottoman Empire invaded and started pillaging inside Serbia's borders in 1437. Đurađ negotiated an unfavorable peace with the Sultan by giving him the town of Braničevo.
 In 1438 the Sultan attacked again.
-This time, the Despot had to let them seize Ždrelo and Višesav: the peace that followed was not longer than the previous one.
+This time, the despot had to let them seize Ždrelo and Višesav: the peace that followed was not longer than the previous one.